floatdrop/deps-graph/readme.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependency Status][depstat-image]][depstat-url]

 This module constructs dependency graph of blocks, constructed with [BEM objects](https://github.com/floatdrop/gulp-bem#bem-object).
+It relies on `require` and `expect` properties in BEM objects to build connections between blocks.

+`require` and `expect` can be `BEMObject` or `Array` of BEMObjects.

 ## API